Anushree-naik/Food-Fork-Drink/README.md

 - Anytime we are making a network request through the React Native application, we can make use of various options like `fetch` or `axios`.
 - In this application, I make use of `axios`
 - `axios`is a separate library for making request.
-- to make use of `axios`, we first have to install it as a package in your project directory using the cmd `npm install axios`.
+- To make use of `axios`, we first have to install it as a package in your project directory using the cmd `npm install axios`.
 - Once you have this library installed, you can make use of it in your api folder, like how I have done in [yelp.js](https://github.com/Anushree-naik/Food-Fork-Drink/blob/master/src/api/yelp.js)

 ---